 Camden is a larger medium-sized city located in the state of New Jersey.
 With a population of 73,562 people and 19 constituent neighborhoods, Camden is the ninth largest community in New Jersey.
-Camden has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Camden was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Camden isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Camden are a mix of both white- and blue-collar jobs.
+Camden is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Camden is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Camden who work in office and administrative support (10.88%), sales jobs (10.13%), and food service (8.87%).

-The citizens of Camden have a very low rate of college education: just 9.78% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Camden has a very low overall level of education: only 9.78% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Camden in 2018 was $15,001, which is low income relative to New Jersey and the nation.
 This equates to an annual income of $60,004 for a family of four.
 However, Camden contains both very wealthy and poor people as well.
 Camden also has one of the higher rates of people living in poverty in the nation, with 36.38% of its population below the federal poverty line.